-- VLSM (Variable Length Subnet Mask) lets you divide a network into subnets of different sizes, matching each subnet to actual host requirements.
+- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 - Fixed-length subnetting (FLSM) wastes addresses by forcing every subnet to be the same size.